The Keeling Curve: Studies of Atmospheric CO2 at Mauna Loa

 Mauna Loa Observatory, NOAA

-In 1958, Charles David Keeling (1928–2005) of the Scripps Institution of Oceanography initiated a research program for the study of atmospheric carbon dioxide at the newly established Mauna Loa Observatory of the U.S. Weather Bureau (now National Oceanic and Atmospheric Administration).
-By 1960, Keeling published the results of his research, reporting evidence of Earth’s natural seasonal CO2 oscillations and the annual increase in CO2 as a result of fossil fuel combustion.
+In 1958, Charles David Keeling (1928–2005) of Scripps Institution of Oceanography began a cooperative program for the study of atmospheric carbon dioxide (CO2) at the newly established Mauna Loa Observatory of the U.S. Weather Bureau (now a part of NOAA) and other sites around the world.
+By 1960, Keeling revealed two significant findings, reporting the first quantitative estimate of Earth’s natural seasonal CO2 oscillations while also discovering a steady annual increase in CO2, the most significant greenhouse gas contributing to global climate change.
+Keeling advanced our understanding of mankind’s impact on Earth by linking fossil fuel emissions to rising levels of CO2.
+His dedication to continuous and accurate measurements enabled these data to become an unequivocal record of the global rise in CO2 and an icon of atmospheric science.

 Learn more: About the Landmarks Program.